MaazKamal08/kaspersky-jira-chat-automator-1yzdo/README.md

 ## Trigger

-The workflow is triggered every minute by the 'Gmail Trigger' node, checking for new emails from 'titanium-soc@rapidcompute.com' that match specific subject keywords.
+The workflow is triggered every minute by the 'Gmail Trigger' node, checking for new emails from 'any email' that match specific subject keywords.

 ## Prerequisites

 - An active n8n instance.
-- A Gmail account (connected via OAuth2) that receives Kaspersky alerts from 'titanium-soc@rapidcompute.com'.
+- A Gmail account (connected via OAuth2) that receives Kaspersky alerts from 'any email'.
 - A Jira Software Cloud instance with a project named 'Keenu ITSM' (ID 10026) and 'Task' issue type (ID 10002) configured.
 - A Google Chat space where notifications will be posted.